bytecodealliance/wasmtime/winch/docs/testing.md

   )
 )
 ```

+It is encouraged to use folders to organize tests.
+For example, tests targeting
+the x86_64 architecture can be placed in the `winch/filetests/filetests/x64`.

 The first block of comments are a TOML compatible configuration passed to Winch
 during compilation with a `!` at the start of each line.
 The body of the file